 So here we are eight weeks in to the mission to become healthier.
 Mike the trainer arrived this week armed with his tape measure, his policeman’s flip-up note pad, and the world’s smallest pencil, and set about measuring me.
 To date, I’m 16lbs down and 15cms in which is good progress, but unfortunately treats have to stay few and far between for the time being.

 That said, I thought it was about time to publish a 20% recipe.
-This is one I did a few months ago, and one I would make again right now if I could.

 Last summer I had a birthday lunch at The Camberwell Arms.
 For my starter I had homemade crumpets topped with shrimps in lobster butter and a sweet pickled cucumber.
 It was amazing.
 I wrote to them afterwards asking if they’d share the recipe with me, and the chef Michael Davies kindly wrote me a very long email describing the process.
 This is the crumpet recipe; I’ll share the shrimp topping another time.